sanjalinair12/TaskPrioritizationAlgorithm/README.md

 ## Overview
 ------------

 This project implements a robot task assignment system using the Analytic Hierarchy Process (AHP), TOPSIS and VIKOR method.
-The system takes into account multiple criteria and task types to assign robots to tasks.
+The system considers multiple criteria and task types to assign robots to tasks.

 ## Features
 ------------

 *   AHP-based weight calculation for criteria
-*   TOPSIS based robot capability evaluation
+*   TOPSIS-based robot capability evaluation
 *   VIKOR method for robot ranking
 *   Task prioritization  and team formation based on criteria weights
 *   Robot assignment to tasks based on rankings and task requirements.